tc39/notes/es9/2018-05/may-24.md

 SGN: Promises are already super complicated, let's not complicate it more.
 The status quo is fine.

 MM: Some people will be confused.
 Principle of least surprise. `Symbol.unthenable` creates confusion.
 When we cannot avoid surprises the way to chose is: static rejection is the least surprising.
 Static rejection is surprising but I can handle it ahead of time.
-This suggest the solution which was glossed over: banning “then” as an export - it seems weird but its a good solution considering the human factor.
+This suggest the solution which was glossed over: banning "then" as an export - it seems weird but its a good solution considering the human factor.

 JHD: I'm content with that, I cannot imagine any reasonable case when you'd need to do that.
 It would take a lot less spec test, wouldn't complicate promises.